John Henry Eldred Jr. Foundation

 • Track record of impact (especially important for multi-year grants)

-• Strong organizational capacity
+• Strong organisational capacity

 • Clear metrics for success